McCain’s Gambling Problem — And Ours

 As our French friends would say: the question answers itself.

 Image: William Hogarth “The Gaming Table” from A Rake’s Progress, 1732-35.
-Source: Wikimedia Commons.Explore posts in the same categories: brain and mind, McCain, Obama, Politics comment below, or link to this permanent URL from your own site.
+Source: Wikimedia Commons.brain and mind, McCain, Obama, Politics comment below, or link to this permanent URL from your own site.